 |Lately, the wind has been blowing right toward Marloth Park.|

-Cutting sugar cane without burning is notoriously difficult and time-consuming.
+Cutting sugar cane without burning it is notoriously difficult and time-consuming.
 This practice is known as ‘green cane harvesting’ or ‘trashing’ and requires workers to cut the stalk in specific places and manually remove the leaves.
 The advantages of burning are numerous.

 According to the South African Sugar Association’s (SASA) natural resource manager Dr. Marilyn Govender, the industry has researched and developed specific measures to address the implications of burning.
 These measures are implemented through the Codes of Burning Practices and form part of an initiative to promote Better Management Practices (BMP’s) in the industry.

-The codes differ between regions in practice, but focus on minimizing atmospheric pollution, preventing runaway fires and ensuring that farmers are well equipped in the event of such, minimizing smut deposits from cane fires in residential or otherwise sensitive areas, and preventing heat and smoke from being blown across public roads or affecting power lines.”
+The codes differ between regions in practice but focus on minimizing atmospheric pollution, preventing runaway fires and ensuring that farmers are well equipped in the event of such, minimizing smut deposits from cane fires in residential or otherwise sensitive areas, and preventing heat and smoke from being blown across public roads or affecting power lines.”

 More information may be found by clicking on the above link.

-|The sugar cane harvesting season will end soon making all the residents of Marloth Park pleased.
+|The sugar cane harvesting season will end soon, making all the residents of Marloth Park pleased.
 We all have to sweep several times a day.|

 In the realm of things, soot is no big deal.
-At some point, the sugar cane harvesting season will end and no longer will this be of concern for the residents of Marloth Park.
+At some point, the sugar cane harvesting season will end, and no longer will this be of concern for the residents of Marloth Park.

 |This sweet little mom bushbuck is warm and friendly, having won the hearts of many residents in the park.|

 Today, we’ll stay put enjoying whatever visitors come our way.
-Tonight, we’ve been invited to dinner by Louise and Danie at one of their gorgeous holiday homes (we stay at that property for a period of time four years ago) only a few blocks from here.
+Tonight, we’ve been invited to dinner by Louise and Danie at one of their gorgeous holiday homes (we stayed at that property for a period of time four years ago) only a few blocks from here.
 No doubt, it will be another wonderful evening with friends.
 We’ll post photos tomorrow.

 May your Friday (or Saturday for our Australian friends) be as special as you are.
 Be well.